 When creating your own company, you’ll have more documents than you know what to do with.
 Creating and maintaining a corporate record is key to keeping everything in order and easily accessible.
 Either a records binder or digital storage like the cloud will do.
 You want to make sure your records are safe and easy to access in case they need to be quickly referenced.

-Designate an Arkansas professional corporation board of directors
+Step 5: Designate an Arkansas PC board of directors

 Your board of directors manages how your corporation will be run, including deciding your corporation’s officers and share structure.
 The board will hold meetings that may be annual or semi-annual and must be composed of three unrelated directors (unless there are fewer than three people in the corporation).